poseidon/matchbox/Documentation/bootcfg.md

 # Config Service

-The `bootcfg` HTTP service provides virtual or physical hardware with PXE, iPXE, or Pixiecore boot settings and igntion/cloud configs based on their attributes.
+The bare metal config service is an HTTP service run inside a data center which provides (optionally signed) boot configs, ignition configs, and cloud configs to PXE, iPXE, and Pixiecore network-boot client machines.

-The service maintains `Spec` definitions and ignition/cloud config resources and matches machines to `Spec`'s based on matcher groups you can declare. `Spec` resources define a named set of boot settings (kernel, options, initrd) and configuration settings (ignition config, cloud config).
-Group matchers associate zero or more machines to a `Spec` based on required attributes (e.g. UUID, MAC, region, free-form pairs).
+The service maintains **Spec** resources which define a named set of boot settings (kernel, options, initrd) and configuration settings (ignition config, cloud config). **Groups** match zero or more machines to a `Spec` based on tags such as machine attributes (e.g. UUID, MAC) or arbitrary key/value pairs (e.g. zone, region, etc.).

-Boot settings are presented as iPXE scripts or [Pixiecore JSON](https://github.com/danderson/pixiecore/blob/master/README.api.md) to support different network boot environments.
+The aim is to declare the desired boot and kernel/userspace provisoning behavior of machines so they come online as functioning clusters, while supporting multiple network boot environments as entrypoints.

+Currently, iPXE and [Pixiecore](https://github.com/danderson/pixiecore/blob/master/README.api.md) network boot environments are supported.
+End to end [Distributed Trusted Computing](https://coreos.com/blog/coreos-trusted-computing.html) is a goal.

 ## Usage

-The `bootcfg` service can be run as a container to boot libvirt VMs or on a provisioner host to boot baremetal machines.
+The config service (`bootcfg`) can be run as a container to boot libvirt VMs or on a provisioner host to boot baremetal machines.

 Build the binary and docker image from source